 Mad Ants leading scorer Andre Emmett poured in 28 on the way to game MVP honors leading the Future over the Prospects 129-94 in the annual NBA Development League All-Star Game.

-A recap of the area’s college basketball games from Saturday, January 24.
+A recap of Saturday’s local college basketball games in the area.

 The Fort Wayne Komets ended their Florida trip Saturday with a 4-2 win over the Orlando Solar Bears.
 The victory was the 32nd of the year for the North Division leading Komets.

 It was as complete domination as ever has been seen in the IHSAA Girls Swimming & Diving State Finals.
 And as many records as we’ve ever seen before.